julian-perge/QA/HardLinksUpgrade.md

 - 0.5 BTC : Test on Windows (any version), FAT32 filesystem

 Bounties will go to the first people who follow the instructions in TestPlanExecution.md and this test plan and submit test results and timestamped debug.log files.
+These bounties are being paid from the 72 BTC donated to the Bitcoin Testing Project.

 ## Test Setup